Hocus Pocus 2: Filming

 Filming also took place on November 8, 2021, in Newport's Washington Square taking place in a modern Salem, Massachusetts.
 On December 10, 2021, filming began in Federal Hill, which was transformed with a Halloween-themed backdrop.
 On January 26, 2022, Midler confirmed that filming had completed.

 Music

 In October 2021, it was announced that John Debney, the composer of the original film, was set to return to score the sequel.
-The soundtrack, which features two new songs in addition to Debney’s score, was released digitally by Walt Disney Records on September 30, 2022 and will be released physically on November 11, 2022.
+The soundtrack, which features two new songs in addition to Debney's score, was released digitally by Walt Disney Records on September 30, 2022, and was released physically on November 11, 2022.